cosmodesi/desilike/doc/user/getting_started.rst

 Parameters
 ----------

-Calculator parameters can be accessed e.g. with:
+Parameters of all calculators in the pipeline can be accessed e.g. with:

 .. code-block:: python